The Riordans: Cancellation

-The show was resurrected for RTÉ Radio 1 as a fifteen-minute daily show where it lasted a few years.
-The move to radio allowed some of the older actors to retire, while departed characters, such as Benjy and Eamon, could be brought back, albeit not with the original actors but with actors who sounded like the person who played them in the television series, Jonathan Ryan as Benjy and Mick Lally as Eamon.
-The Riordans was later dropped from the radio schedules as part of a re-organisation of the schedules.
+The programme was resurrected for RTÉ Radio 1 as a fifteen-minute daily show where it lasted a few years.
+The move to radio allowed some of the older actors to retire, while departed characters, such as Benjy and Eamon, could be brought back, albeit not with the original actors, Jonathan Ryan as Benjy and Mick Lally as Eamon.
+The radio serial was later cancelled in turn.

-The series was replaced by a spin-off series Bracken, which saw Gabriel Byrne's character move from Kilkenny to Wicklow.
-Bracken became the second in a trilogy of agricultural soaps/dramas produced by RTÉ, the final such soap being Glenroe.
+It was replaced by a spin-off serial Bracken, which saw Gabriel Byrne's character move from Kilkenny to Wicklow.
+Bracken became the second in a trilogy of agricultural serials produced by RTÉ, the final one being Glenroe.

-While occasional media reports have wondered whether the show should return, notably when the independent TV3 was launched and was seeking to capture the audience, something it might have done had it had The Riordans in its schedule, there is in reality little chance of its return, given the death of some of its leading actors, including John Cowley (Tom Riordan), Chris O'Neill (Michael Riordan), Moira Deady, (Mary Riordan), Annie D'Alton (Minnie Brennan), Tony Doyle (Fr.
-Sheehy), Joe Pilkington (Eamon Maher), Christopher Casson (The Rector), Jack O'Reilly (Johnny Mac), Biddy White Lennon (Maggie Riordan) and Tom Hickey, as well as the unavailability of Gabriel Byrne, now a Hollywood actor.